BellowingMeadows/BellowingMeadows/README.md

 ![Index screenshot](assets/images/skeleton-fix.png)

-### **Surface plane** - *What will the finished product look like?
-Colors, typography and design elements*
+### **Surface plane**

 Little Paradise has never had an online presence or brand before the creation of this website, so deciding what kind of aesthetic to employ was not dictated by any pre-existing brand requirements or colour schemes.
 This provided a challenge, but also a great level of creative freedom to work with.

 #### Typography

-The starting point for what the eventual look and feel came from an accidental discovery of the ‘Syne Mono’ font on Google Fonts.
-This minimalist typography instantly grabbed me as unique, retro, and in a way ended up informing many of the stylistic decisions that would be taken across the website.
+The starting point for the look and feel of the site came from and accidental discovery of the ‘Syne Mono’ font on Google Fonts.
+This minimalist typography instantly grabbed me as unique and retro, and in a way ended up informing many of the stylistic decisions that would be taken across the website.

 ![Logo screenshot](assets/images/logo.png)